Hollister Ranch History & Information

 In 1971, the Ranch was subdivided into 136 separate, approximately 100 acre parcels, and some common areas.
 133 of the parcels are now privately owned.
 The other 3 lots are commonly owned by the Hollister Ranch Owners' Association and used for administrative, cattle ranching, and other common purposes.

-The land located to the west of the Ranch is privately owned and includes the Dangermond Preserve, owned by the Nature Conservancy.
-The Santa Ynez mountains lie along the northern boundary of the Ranch.
+The land located to the immediate west of the Ranch is privately owned and includes the Dangermond Preserve, owned by the Nature Conservancy.
+The Gaviota State Park, with its Wind Cave trail and Gaviota State Peak trail borders the HR's east.
+The Santa Ynez mountains lie along the northern boundary of the Ranch over which lies the magnificent and historic Rancho San Julian.
 The Pacific Ocean lies along the Ranch's southern boundary.

 How do Hollister Ranch Owners & their Guests Access the Ranch?